 Here too, HUL ranked 1st as it had the highest ROE and thus scored 10.
 But here, GSK Consumer ranked 10th as it had the lowest ROE and thus scored 1.

-In FMCG sector very few companies take on debt, particularly large cap companies.
+In the FMCG sector, very few companies take on debt, particularly large-cap companies.
 The reason is that the reserves & surplus of these companies become very huge.
-Once the company is almost set, then the expenses keep reducing and the margins of the company go on increasing, as there are no huge investments required anymore and raw material cost is also low.
+The margin of the company increases as the expenses of the company keep reducing and the raw material cost decreases, as there are no large investments required and the margins of the company keep increasing.

-The biggest advantage of FMCG companies is that, once the branding of the company is done, the cost of production decreases and the company does not any debt anymore.
-Its not like all the FMCG companies are debt free, just that the debt even required by some of the FMCG companies is very low.
-HUL, ITC, Colgate, GSK Consumer and P&G being a 0-debt companies scored 10.
+After an FMCG company has branded itself, the company’s production costs decrease and it does not incur any debt.
+It’s not like all the FMCG companies are debt-free, just that the debt even required by some of the FMCG companies is very low.
+HUL, ITC, Colgate, GSK Consumer, and P&G being a 0-debt company scored 10.
 Godrej Consumer has the highest DE ratio and has thus scored 5.
-Here, Godrej Consumer has the highest DE ratio, but when u look at the broader the market this number is still very low.
+Here, Godrej Consumer has the highest DE ratio, but when u look at the broader market this number is still very low.

-Colgate is on the 1st position with 34 points, HUL is on 2nd with 33 points, P&G is on 3rd with 29 points and Godrej Consumer is on the last position, that is 10th with just 16 points.
-The point here is to focus on the fundamentals of the company.
-Here, we have analyzed the company based on their current fundamentals.
-Also, the qualitative analysis of these companies will provide with a better outlook towards them
+Colgate is in 1st position with 34 points, HUL is in 2nd with 33 points, P&G is in 3rd with 29 points and Godrej Consumer is in the last position, that is 10th with just 16 points.
+In this case, we should consider the company’s fundamentals.
+According to their current fundamentals, we have analyzed the company here.
+In addition, qualitative analyses of these companies will provide a more complete understanding of their advantages and disadvantages

 - We are not, in any case, suggesting buying stocks of any of the companies mentioned above.
 We have just provided a study on these companies.